 I thought Afghanistan was exciting, “LEGALLY-breaking into” financial institutions was a thrill.
 “Hacking” was always an option and many organizations required a fair amount of technical prowess, but I was astonished what you get by asking- Passwords, Laptops, Keys.
 Passwords were everywhere, like little treasures.
 It is amazing that a sticky note can lead to full domain compromise.
 A guessed password could lead to a password hash being retrieved and pulling an entire customer database.
 As much fun as I was having the travel was intense, and I needed a break.

-Leading me to Identité™.
-Passwords for me, like many others have been a constant source of consternation.
-Not only a pain, but dangerous.
+Leading me to Identité.
+Passwords for me, like many others, have been a constant source of consternation.
+Not only pain but dangerous.
 I soundly believe that eliminating passwords is the foundation for future information security.
 Identité was eliminating passwords in favor of certificate-based authentication and they were doing it in a meaningfully better way.
-I read the white paper and dug in to how they were implementing FIDO better with Full Duplex Authentication™ (FDA).
+I read the white paper and dug into how they were implementing FIDO better with Full-Duplex Authentication® (FDA).
 I was hooked.
 I wanted to be a part of creating a password-less world.